The European Antitrust Review 2015 • Section 4: Country chapters

 Among the short-term priorities, covering approximately one year, the Office intends to focus on horizontal cartels, bid rigging and unnotified concentrations.
 Priority, possibly including more intensive investigation and elaboration of a sector study, will be given to the financial sector, the food industry and the heating sector.

-Finally, new provisions regarding dealing with confidential information, including the contents of the leniency application, should be introduced.
-Leniency documents should be only available to other parties to the proceedings after the Office issues call before issuing the decision (statement of objections).
-The information identified as confidential or as a business secret should be available to other parties to the proceedings only in exceptional circumstances when they are necessary for the exercise of the right of defence, if the non-confidential versions of the documents are not sufficient and upon consent of the party who submitted such documents.
-In case such consent is not granted, the documents should only be available to the legal counsel of the party concerned.
+New provisions regarding dealing with confidential information, including the contents of the leniency application, were introduced by the recent amendment.
+Leniency documents should be available only to other parties to the proceedings after the Office issues a call before issuing the decision (statement of objections).
+The information identified as confidential or as a business secret should be available to other parties to the proceedings only in exceptional circumstances when they are necessary for the exercise of the right of defence, if the non-confidential versions of the documents are not sufficient, and upon consent of the party who submitted such documents.
+If such consent is not granted, the documents should only be available to the legal counsel of the party concerned.

 Čechová & Partners

 Čechová & Partners is one of the biggest and best-respected commercial law firms in Slovakia with considerable international experience.
 It has provided services to foreign and domestic clients since its founding in 1990, when it became one of the first law firms established in Slovakia after the country began to transform into a free market economy.

 Čechová & Partners is an independent Slovak law firm and regularly ranks as a top-tier organisation in most surveys of the Slovak legal market.
 Cˇechová & Partners makes use of an extensive network of cooperating law firms abroad and draws from its membership in prestigious networks of independent law firms and legal associations.